AdReNa-lab/Optimising-Light-Source-Positioning/README.md

 ## Installation instructions

-To install the software, please download “Optimising_Light_Sources.zip” and extract all of the files to the same folder.

-In order to run this software the following files are required:
+In order to install and run this software the following files must be downloaded and saved to the same folder:

 **Optimising_Light_Source_Positioning.m**